 Professor of Political Science and Director of The Harriman Institute

-Alexander Cooley is Professor of Political Science at Barnard College.
-At Columbia University, he is also Deputy Director for Social Sciences Programming at the Harriman Institute, a Doctoral Dissertation Sponsor in the Graduate School of Arts and Sciences, and Member of Saltzman Institute for War & Peace Studies.
+Alexander Cooley is Professor of Political Science at Barnard College and the current Director of Columbia University's Harriman Institute.
 Professor Cooley’s research examines how external actors– including international organizations, multinational companies, NGOs, and foreign military bases – have influenced the development and sovereignty of the former Soviet states, with a focus on Central Asia and the Caucasus.